4x1md/phone_rtty_interface/README.md

 ### MOSFET Variant

 The rectifier output voltage reaches approximately 2.2V when loaded with a high resistance.
 Therefore, a low threshold N-channel MOSFET is recommended for this circuit.
 For example, VN2410L has maximum Vth of 2.0V, which makes it a good choice.
-However, a general purpose MOSFET with a higher Vth can work too.
+However, a general purpose MOSFET with a higher Vth might work too.
 In my circuit I used 2N7000 which has maximum threshold of 3.0V and it works well.

 If Q2 is a MOSFET, R15 is require for discharging C6.
 Without R15, C6 will remain charged after the first transmit and the PTT line will never be released.